Lelu Island (British Columbia)

 Lelu Island is an island of the Range 5 Coast Land District, of British Columbia, Canada, located in the Skeena Estuary between Smith and Ridley Islands.

-Historically it has been inhabited by area First Nations.
+The island has gentle topography, with moderate perimeter woodland slopes rising to a central plateau, characterized by wetlands and bogs.

+Gitwilgyoots are reliant on the island for traditional food gathering and other cultural traditions.

 Immediately southwest and associated with the island is the Flora Bank, a unique geomorphic feature supporting a critical fish habitat.